 Make a paste using the chillies, ginger, lemongrass, coriander, lime zest and juice.
 Process until very very finely chopped.
 Add the fish sauce and vinegar.

-In a deep sided heavy based saucepan, combine the sugar and water then place over a high heat and bring to the boil, gently stirring until the sugar has dissolved.
+In a deep sided heavy based saucepan, combine the sugar and water then place over a high heat and bring to the boil, gently stirring with a metal spoon until the sugar has dissolved.

 Simmer the sugar syrup until a deep caramel colour.